cyates48/fastrepairs_proejct/README.md

 # fastrepairs_proejct

-Christopher Yates, Ilyas Reyhanoglu
+Contributors: Christopher Yates, Ilyas Reyhanoglu
-Databases Project

 FastRepair is an online item repair shop that allows for both customers and employers to input/check information on their respective webpages.
 An employer is anyone who would be working on the item.